kabirjaipal/JUGNU-MUSIC/README.md

 # Hi, I'm Kabir! 👋

-I'm a Discord Bot Developer and here is mine bot handler
+I'm a Discord Bot Developer and here is mine Discord Music Bot

-# Discord.JS V14 Handler
+# Advance Discord Music Bot

-a discord.js handler which support slash commands , message commands , events and more...
+a discord music bot with many commands , buttons , 24/7 , autresume ,etc

 ## **Installation | How to use the Bot**